kingzykesh/kingzykesh/README.md

 - 💻 I'm a Full Stack Web Developer

-- 🌱 I currently learn and explore
+- 🌱 I currently learning and exploring

 - 👯 I’m looking to collaborate on any Project